munishaparikh/CS362-001-U2017/projects/parikhmu/README.md

-Onid Name is parikhmu
-This is my Assignment 1
-This belongs nto munisha Pari
+My name is Munisha Parikh and my ONID is parikhmu